dsc-umass/social-insights/README.md

 # health-insights
-A big data project on building a public API with insights to a dataset for healthcare
+A big data project on building a search engine to search insights from public health datasets

 ## Getting Started